 Continuous development, persistence and resilience, Jeremy reiterates continuously, are the key ingredients to the survival, and success of a start-up.

-OMNA is part of the Business Innovation Generator (BIG), an incubation programme at Singapore Management University designed to nurture entrepreneurs through knowledge transfer and a strong support infrastructure.
+OMNA is part of the Business Innovations Generator (BIG), an incubation programme at Singapore Management University designed to nurture entrepreneurs through knowledge transfer and a strong support infrastructure.

 Find out more about OMNA here.